-12.1.2 When a learner has joined a co-curricular school activity, he/she shall fulfil his/her obligations and carry out his responsibilities in that connection, unless he/she is granted exemption by the principal/teacher for the duration of the season.
+1.2 When a learner has joined a co-curricular school activity, he/she shall fulfil his/her obligations and carry out his responsibilities in that connection, unless he/she is granted exemption by the headmaster/teacher for the duration of the season.
 As a Fairmont learner participating in a sport offered by Fairmont, your first loyalty is towards your school.

 Learners’ general appearance directly influences the way in which a school is perceived in terms of the norms and standards advocated and upheld by that institution.
 It creates an undeniable sense of entity within the School context and contributes positively towards issues such as discipline, orderliness and goal-orientated academic and sport achievement.

 All learners are expected to wear the uniform with pride.
-Uniform should be kept neat and tidy, clean and in good condition at all times.
+Uniforms should be kept neat and tidy, clean and in good condition at all times.